-Evacuation Step Action Notes

-1 At the sound of the fire alarm, immediately evacuate the building: If you supervise students, instruct them to take their car keys, stay together, and assemble at the predetermined location.
-Only use stairways for emergency evacuation.
+Evacuation Step Action Notes 1 At the sound of the fire alarm, immediately evacuate the building: • If you supervise students, instruct them to take their car keys, stay together, and assemble at the predetermined location. • Only use stairways for emergency evacuation.
 Avoid using elevators.
 Take attendance at the start of class, and take the roster when you evacuate to the Evacuation Assembly Area.
 2 Assemble in the designated Evacuation Assembly Area: Determine if everyone was evacuated by taking attendance and comparing it to the class start attendance.
 Report the names of missing students to the Emergency Supervisor along with their last known locations.
 Do not attempt to re-enter the building until instructed to do so by the Emergency Supervisor a designee.
 If occupants are not permitted to re-enter the building, they may use their automobile to leave the campus.
-3 If a physically challenged occupant is unable to exit the building: Relocate the individual to an Area of Rescue Assistance on the landing of the closest stairwell.
-Notify the college personnel of the person's location.
+3 If a physically challenged occupant is unable to exit the building: • Relocate the individual to an Area of Rescue Assistance on the landing of the closest stairwell. • Notify the college personnel of the person's location.
 Emergency Personnel will evacuate the disabled person.
 4 If circumstances prevent you from evacuating the building: Remain in your room and close the door Call 2222 (973-300-2222 from an outside line) and report your location to security.
 The receptionist can call for assistance via two-way radio.

-CALL FOR ASSISTANCE Step Action Notes
+CALL FOR ASSISTANCE

-1 Call 911 If your judgment warrants such action, call 911 first and then notify security to alert the First Response Team.
-2 Call Security 973-300-2222 973-300-2103 or Use the blue phones located in parking lots.
-Security will alert the First Response Team via two- way radio of the need for assistance in your area.
-Security/receptionist will alert 911 of the emergency situation and have professional assistance dispatched to the campus.
+Step Action Notes Step Action Notes 1 Call 911 If your judgment warrants such action, call 911 first and then notify security to alert the First Response Team.
+2 Call Campus Safety 973-300-2222 973-300-2103 or Use the blue phones located in parking lots.
+Campus Safety will respond to the scene, if necessary.
+They may also notify the county emergency dispatch.
 3 Be prepared to state: 1.
 Location of the Emergency 2.
 Nature of the Emergency 3.
 Your Name 4 Stay with any victim(s) until help arrives, but only if you can safely do so without endangering yourself